mnahmou/EE282/final_project_report.md

 Here, we performed single cell transcriptomics on optic nerve head tissues from normal and glaucomatous donor eyes.

 ## Methods
 Donor optic nerve heads were collected and frozen less than 10 hours post mortem, and mechanically dissociated to isolate single nuclei.
-Droplet-based capture and library preparation was performed using the 10X Genomics V3.1 chemistry.
+Droplet-based capture and library preparation was performed using the 10X Genomics 3' v4  chemistry.
-Illumina sequencing was performed at the UC Irvine core Genomics facility, targetting 100M reads per sample.
+Illumina sequencing was performed at the UC Irvine core Genomics facility, targetting 300M reads per sample.
-Raw sequences were first processed using CellRanger and subsequently loaded into Seurat for further analysis.
-The R package SoupX was applied to remove ambient RNA and clustered with a resolution of 0.4.
+Raw sequences were first processed using **CellRanger** and subsequently loaded into **Seurat** for further analysis.
+The R package **SoupX** was applied to remove ambient RNA and clustered with a resolution of 0.4.
-To account for batch effects, the software package Harmony was used.
+To account for batch effects, the software package **Harmony** was also used.
 Clusters were analyzed for top 10 markers and this list was used to assign likely cell type identities to each cluster, based on manual verification.
-Astrocytes were further analyzed for DEGs and analyzed for pathway changes using the R package clusterProfiler.
+Astrocytes were further analyzed for DEGs and analyzed for pathway changes using the R package **clusterProfiler**.

 ## CellRanger
 CellRanger is the default software package, provided by 10X Genomics, for analyzing 10X single cell data.